zxdawn/wrf_python_tutorial/README.md

 ### Env

-1. Download the latest miniconda package from [TUNA](https://mirrors.tuna.tsinghua.edu.cn/anaconda/miniconda/)
+1. Download the latest anaconda package from [TUNA](https://mirrors.tuna.tsinghua.edu.cn/anaconda/archive/?C=M&O=A)

 2. Install anaconda by running the `.sh` or `.exe` file